-LEMMA 5.2.
-For an instance \mathcal{M} of DeMEM problem, let \mathcal{M}' be the directed Steiner tree instance converted from \mathcal{M} by ConMap framework.
-Each reasonable transmission scheme in \mathcal{M} corresponds to a valid Steiner tree in \mathcal{M}' , and the energy consumption of the scheme equals to the cost of its corresponding Steiner tree.
+Lemma 2: For an instance \mathcal{M} of DeMEM problem, let \mathcal{M}' be the directed Steiner tree instance converted from \mathcal{M} by ConMap framework.
+Each feasible transmission scheme in \mathcal{M} corresponds to a valid Steiner tree in \mathcal{M}' , and the energy consumption of the scheme equals to the cost of its corresponding Steiner tree.

-PROOF.
-We describe a procedure that maps a reasonable transmission scheme π for \mathcal{M} to an edges set E_T that forms a Steiner tree for \mathcal{M}' .
+Proof: We describe a procedure that maps a feasible transmission scheme π for \mathcal{M} to an edges set E_T that forms a Steiner tree for \mathcal{M}' .
 For each tuple $(u, V', t, p) \in \pi$, we add the edge from u to the power level corresponding to p in layer L_t together with the edges from the aforementioned power level to the original vertices of vertices in V' of L_t into E_T .
 Finally, we add the necessary inter-layer edges into the set.
 The edge set constructed by the above procedure will be a valid Steiner tree for \mathcal{M}' .
 In the sequel, we refer to the Steiner trees that have corresponding transmission schemes as being in canonical form.

-From the proof of Lemma 5.2, we note that the energy consumption of any scheme is no less than the cost of the optimal Steiner tree in the constructed instance.
+From the proof of Lemma 2, we note that the energy consumption of any scheme is no less than the cost of the optimal Steiner tree in the constructed instance.
 Therefore, a transmission strategy mapped from an α -optimal Steiner tree is guaranteed to be an α -optimal transmission scheme.
-However, the Steiner tree computed in the intermediate graph may exhibit "aberrant phenomena" so that it has no corresponding reasonable transmission scheme.
+However, the Steiner tree computed in the intermediate graph may exhibit "aberrant phenomena" so that it has no corresponding feasible transmission scheme.
 Hence, in the final phase of ConMap, before we map our computed Steiner tree back into a transmission scheme, we need to prune it into canonical form.

-The possible aberrant phenomena that can cause a Steiner tree E_T not to have its corresponding reasonable transmission scheme are: (i) there is an edge from an original vertex to one of its power levels in E_T , but no edge goes out of that power level, and (ii) there are edges from different power levels to multiple original vertices that correspond to the same network node, leading to redundant transmissions.
-To deal with the first case, we delete those edges from original vertices to their "dangling" power levels.
-For the second case, we keep the edge with the original vertex in the earliest time slot and delete other redundant edges.
+The possible aberrant phenomena that can cause a Steiner tree E_T not to have its corresponding feasible transmission scheme is: there are edges from different power levels to multiple original vertices that correspond to the same network node, leading to redundant transmissions.
+To deal with this case we keep the edge with the original vertex in the earliest time slot and delete other redundant edges.
+An example of the pruning procedure is illustrated in Figure 2.
 Then, we add necessary inter-layer edges to reconnect the resulting edge set into a Steiner tree.
 Note that the above two procedures do not increase the cost of the resulting Steiner tree.
 Therefore, the pruned Steiner tree can only be closer to optimal.